abhishekmishra/e2c/README.md

 The objective is to clear as many dirty cells as possible is as few rounds as possible.
 The game ends when all dirty cells are cleared.

 # Implementation
-The current implementation of the space, simulation and most agents is as a C# dotnet core program.
+The current implementation of the space, simulation and most agents is as a C# .NET Core program.
+The UI is built using HTML and a few JS libraries.
 The program should work on windows, macos and linux-64.
 The program also supports a cleaning agent written as a REST web service, which gets called via a HTTP Proxy Agent.
 This allows implementations of agents in any programming language where one can implement a web service.

 ## Agent Contract
 An agent implements the following methods/endpoints.